This guide assumes you have a running RHEL server with access to the Red Hat repositories (repos).

 VT Writer requires 'sudo su' permission to install correctly.

-Deployments have been tested on VMware ESX Vsphere/vcenter, Hyper-V, Azure, AWS
+Note: Deployments have been tested on VMware ESXi, vSphere/vCenter, Hyper-V, Azure, AWS

 VT API and Writer .rpm has some dependencies (httpd, openssl, java) that are available in the Red Hat repos.
 They should be automatically installed as part of the VT API and Writer .rpm